nightroman/FarNet/PowerShellFar/README.md

 fine to call external applications with output from the command line, scripts, interactive, and even background jobs.

-Still, console applications with user interaction and applications operating on console directly should not be used.
+Still, console applications with interactions or operating on console directly should not be used in PSF.
 Run them in Far or Cmd.
-This is especially important for asynchronous interactive editors and background jobs.
+This is especially important for asynchronous interactives and background jobs.

 *********************************************************************